aryan-angra/aryan-angra/README.md

 - 🌱 I’m currently learning **Game Development**

-- 🎯 Also focusing on 100 days 100 videos on Youtube
+- 🎯 Also focusing on 3D modeling and Animation

 - 💬 Ask me about **web development**